trakerr-com/trakerr-csharp/README.md

 Get your application events and errors to Trakerr via the *Trakerr API*.

+You can send both **errors and non-errors** (plain log statements, for example) to Trakerr with this API.

+## Overview

+The **3-minute guide** is primarily oriented around sending **errors or warnings** and also do not allow sending additional parameters. **Option-3 in the detailed integration guide** describes how you could send a non-error (or any log statement) along with additional parameters.

+The SDK takes performance impact seriously and all communication between the SDK <=> Trakerr avoids blocking the calling function.
+The SDK also applies asynchronous patterns where applicable.

+A Trakerr *Event* is what is created by this SDK and is then sent to Trakerr for Trakerr to capture.
+A Trakerr *Event* can consist of various parameters as described here in [Model.AppEvent](https://github.com/trakerr-io/trakerr-csharp/blob/master/generated/docs/AppEvent.md).
+Some of these parameters are populated by default and others are optional and can be supplied by you.

+Since some of these parameters are common across all event's, the API has the option of setting these on the TrakerrClient instance (described towards the bottom) and offers a factory API for creating AppEvent's.

 ### Frameworks supported
 - .NET 4.0 or later
 - Windows Phone 7.1 (Mango) and later.

 ## Install SDK dependency using Nuget
 - [IO.TrakerrClient](http://www.nuget.org/packages/IO.TrakerrClient/) - 1.0.0 or later